 Importantly, the victims of genocide are deliberately targeted – not randomly – because of their real or perceived membership of one of the four groups protected under the Convention (which excludes political groups, for example).
 This means that the target of destruction must be the group, as such, and not its members as individuals.
 Genocide can also be committed against only a part of the group, as long as that part is identifiable (including within a geographically limited area) and “substantial.”

 Genocide is a complex legal term.
-While there is not doubt about the atrocities that took place in Matabeleland, the horrendous physical abuses with the scars still evident, legally proving intent poses the greatest difficulty.
-It is our hope the legal brains from the region and the international community will draw from their legal wisdom and experience to help the investigation unravel and legally categorise the crime as a genocide.
+While there is no doubt about the atrocities that took place in Matabeleland, the killings, the horrendous physical abuses with the scars still evident, legally proving intent poses the greatest difficulty.
+It is our hope that the legal brains from the region and the international community will draw from their legal wisdom and experience to help the investigation unravel and legally categorise the crime as a genocide.